-For the purposes of CEQA, and the findings herein set forth, the administrative record for the proposed project consists of, among other things, all of those items listed in Public Resources Code section 21167.6, subdivision (e).
-The record of proceedings for LAFCo's decision on the proposed project consists of the following documents, at a minimum, which are incorporated by reference and made part of the record supporting these findings:
+For the purposes of CEQA, and the findings herein set forth, the administrative record for the proposed project consists of those items listed in Public Resources Code section 21167.6, subdivision (e).
+The record of proceedings for the City's decision on the proposed project consists of the following documents, at a minimum, which are incorporated by reference and made part of the record supporting these findings:

-- The NOP and all other public notices issued by the City and LAFCo in conjunction with the proposed project; - The DEIR for the proposed project and all documents relied upon or incorporated by reference; - All comments submitted by agencies or members of the public during the 45day comment period on the DEIR; - All comments and correspondence submitted to the City and LAFCo with respect to the proposed project, in addition to timely comments received by the City and LAFCo on the DEIR; - The FEIR for the proposed project, including the LAFCo staff report; minutes of the LAFCo public hearing; comments received on the DEIR and the FEIR; responses to those comments; technical appendices; and all documents relied upon or incorporated by reference; - The mitigation monitoring and reporting program for the proposed project; - All findings and resolutions adopted by LAFCo in connection with the proposed project, and all documents cited or referred to therein; - All reports, studies, memoranda, maps, staff reports, or other planning documents relating to the proposed project prepared by the City and LAFCo, consultants to the City and LAFCo, or responsible or trustee agencies with respect to the City's and LAFCo's compliance with the requirements of CEQA and with respect to the City's and LAFCo's actions on the proposed project; - All documents submitted to LAFCo by other public agencies or members of the public in connection with the proposed project, up through the close of the public hearings on April 2, 2025, and May 7, 2025; - Any minutes and/or verbatim transcripts of all information sessions, public meetings, and public hearings held by LAFCo in connection with the proposed project; - Any documentary or other evidence submitted to LAFCo at such information sessions, public meetings and public hearings;
+- The NOP and all other public notices issued by the City in conjunction with the proposed project; - The DEIR for the proposed project and all documents relied upon or incorporated by reference; - All comments submitted by agencies or members of the public during the 45day comment period on the DEIR; - All comments and correspondence submitted to the City with respect to the proposed project, in addition to timely comments on the DEIR; - The FEIR for the proposed project, including the Planning Commission staff report, minutes of the Planning Commission public hearing; Resolution of the Planning Commission relating to the EIR; City Council staff report; minutes of the City Council public hearing; comments received on the DEIR; the City's responses to those comments; technical appendices; and all documents relied upon or incorporated by reference; - The mitigation monitoring and reporting program for the proposed project; - All findings and resolutions adopted by the City in connection with the proposed project, and all documents cited or referred to therein; - All reports, studies, memoranda, maps, staff reports, or other planning documents relating to the proposed project prepared by the City, consultants to the City, or responsible or trustee agencies with respect to the City's compliance with the requirements of CEQA and with respect to the City's action on the proposed project; - All documents submitted to the City by other public agencies or members of the public in connection with the proposed project, up through the close of the public hearings on , and ; - Any minutes and/or verbatim transcripts of all information sessions, public meetings, and public hearings held by the City in connection with the proposed project; - Any documentary or other evidence submitted to the City at such information sessions, public meetings and public hearings; - All resolutions adopted by the City regarding the proposed project, and all staff reports, analyses, and summaries related to the adoption of those resolutions;

-- All resolutions adopted by LAFCo regarding the proposed project, and all staff reports, analyses, and summaries related to the adoption of those resolutions; - The City of Sacramento General Plan, City of Sacramento, February, 2024, and all updates; - The City of Sacramento General Plan EIR, January 2024, and all updates; - The Sacramento County General Plan Update, Sacramento County, November 9, 2011, and all updates; - Environmental Impact Report Sacramento County General Plan Update, Sacramento County, April, 2010 and all updates; - Matters of common knowledge to LAFCo, including, but not limited to federal, State, and local laws and regulations; - Findings of Fact and Statement of Overriding Considerations for the Adoption of the Sacramento County General Plan Update, Sacramento County, April 2010 and all updates; - Zoning Code of the City of Sacramento; - Any documents expressly cited in these findings, in addition to those cited above; and - Any other materials required for the record of proceedings by Public Resources Code section 21167.6, subdivision (e).
+- The City of Sacramento General Plan, City of Sacramento, February, 2024, and all updates; - The City of Sacramento General Plan EIR, January 2024, and all updates; - The Sacramento County General Plan Update, Sacramento County, November 9, 2011, and all updates; - Environmental Impact Report Sacramento County General Plan Update, Sacramento County, April, 2010 and all updates; - Matters of common knowledge to the City, including, but not limited to federal, State, and local laws and regulations; - Findings of Fact and Statement of Overriding Considerations for the Adoption of the Sacramento County General Plan Update, Sacramento County, April 2010 and all updates; - Zoning Code of the City of Sacramento; - Any documents expressly cited in these findings, in addition to those cited above; and - Any other materials required for the record of proceedings by Public Resources Code section 21167.6, subdivision (e).

-Pursuant to Guidelines section 15091(e), the administrative record of these proceedings is located, and may be obtained from Sacramento Local Agency Formation Commission, 1112 I Street, Suite 100, Sacramento, CA 95814.
+Pursuant to Guidelines section 15091(e), the administrative record of these proceedings is located, and may be obtained from, the City of Sacramento Development Services Department, Environmental Planning Services, 2101 Arena Boulevard, Suite 200, Sacramento, CA 95834.
+The custodian of these documents and other materials is the Development Services Department, Environmental Planning Services.

-3. Findings Regarding Significant Impacts
+3. Findings